 Section 4.
 Term of Office.
 The President-Elect shall be elected for a three-year term: one-year term as President-Elect, one-year term as President and a one-year term as Chair of the Board.
 The Secretary/Treasurer shall be elected for a two-year term.
 Directors-at-Large shall be elected for three-year terms.
 The term of office shall begin at the close of each Annual Meeting.
 At least one Director-at-Large shall be elected each year.

 Section 5.
 Eligibility.

+Any active member is eligible to serve as Director-at-Large.

+Any active member who has served as Chair of an AEIRS committee and/or has served as a member of a Board of Directors/Trustees of a state or national radiologic sciences association is eligible to serve as Secretary/Treasurer

-Any active member is eligible to become a Director-at-Large or Secretary/Treasurer.
-To be eligible for the office of President-Elect, a member must have previously served as a member of the Board of Directors of AEIRS.
+To be eligible for the office of President-Elect, an active member must have previously served as a member of the AEIRS Board of Directors.

 Section 6.
 Nominating Committee.
 A nominating committee composed of 5 active members, none of whom are current Board members, shall be appointed within thirty (30) days following the Annual Meeting.
 The nominating committee shall satisfy itself that candidates have the proper credentials and are willing to serve if elected.